 The DWC will have a staff wellness subcommittee that focuses on staff wellness issues, identifies and disseminates wellness resources and performs other functions that support staff wellness in coordination with human resources staff.
-The subcommittee leader's name is (list here).
+The subcommittee leader's name is Joe Uptain-Villa.

 Schools in the District will implement strategies to support staff in actively promoting and modeling healthy eating and physical activity behaviors.
-Examples of strategies schools will use, as well as specific actions staff members can take, include (list 3-4 strategies here).
+Examples of strategies schools will use, as well as specific actions staff members can take, include walking trails, staff fitness groups, wellness incentives and events.
 The District promotes staff member participation in health promotion programs and will support programs for staff members on healthy eating/weight management that are accessible and free or low-cost.